 Applying for NHR: Step by step

-The first step regarding NHR application is to obtain a Portuguese Taxpayer Identification Numbers (NIF) as non-resident in Portuguese territory.
-In order to do this, applicants need to provide proof of residency abroad through a government issued document.
+The first step regarding NHR application is to obtain a Portuguese Taxpayer Identification Numbers (NIF) as a non-resident in Portuguese territory.
+In order to do this, applicants need to provide proof of residency abroad through a government-issued document.
 Non-EU-Citizens must also appoint a tax representative when applying for a NIF.

 Only once you have obtained residency can you apply for a NIF as resident in Portuguese territory.
 Change of residency status with the Portuguese Tax and Customs Authority can only be done by presenting proof of said residency, i.e. by presenting a residency permit card issued by the Portuguese Borders and Aliens Service (SEF) or a EU/EEA-Citizen Residency Certificate issued by the City or Town Hall with jurisdiction over the applicant’s residential address.
 Furthermore, proof of real estate purchased or rental agreement (short-term tourist rentals are not accepted) may also be requested.

 Upon change of residency status, from non-resident to resident, for tax purposes you will be able to apply for the NHR status until March 31st of the following year.
 Please note that if you have appointed a tax representative you now ought to dismiss such representative.